 The best above-ground pools: Reviews & Recommendations

-Ordering an pool online may sound like trying to get a haircut via email.
+Ordering a pool online may sound like trying to get a haircut via email.
 But today’s pools are user-friendly and the product descriptions clearly state the sizes and dimensions to give you a good idea of what the final product looks like.
 So use our guide to help you find the swimming pool that fits your backyard, can fit your pool float of choice, looks great next to your inflatable hot tub, and has the style and features you want in a warm-weather oasis.